-Forward Currency Contracts - ATRS enters into various currency contracts to manage exposure of foreign portfolio holdings to changes in foreign currency exchange rates.
+Foreign Currency Forwards - ATRS enters into various currency contracts to manage exposure of foreign portfolio holdings to changes in foreign currency exchange rates.
 A forward exchange contract is a commitment to purchase or sell a foreign currency at a future date at a negotiated forward rate.
 Risks associated with such contracts include movement in the value of the foreign currency relative to the U.S. dollar and the ability of the counterparty to perform.
-The contracts are valued at forward exchange rates, and the changes in value of open contracts are recognized as unrealized appreciation/ depreciation in the statement of changes in plan net position.
-The realized gain or loss on closed forward currency contracts represents the difference between the value of the original contracts and the closing value of such contracts and is included in net appreciation (depreciation) in fair value of investments in the statement of changes in plan net position.
-At June 30, 2019, ATRS had outstanding forward exchange currency contracts to purchase foreign currencies with contract amounts of \$5,755,503 and market values of \$5,920,302, resulting in a net gain of \$164,799.
-Outstanding forward exchange currencies with contract amounts of \$12,814,073 had market values of \$13,073,946, resulting in a net loss of \$259,873.
+The contracts are valued at forward exchange rates, and the changes in value of open contracts are recognized as unrealized appreciation (depreciation) in fair value of investments, a component of investment income, in the statement of changes in plan net position.
+The realized gain or loss on closed forward currency contracts represents the difference between the value of the original contracts and the closing value of such contracts and is included in net appreciation (depreciation) in fair value of investments, a component of investment income, in the statement of changes in plan net position.
+At June 30, 2020, ATRS had outstanding forward exchange currency contracts to purchase foreign currencies with contract amounts of \$3,681,897 and market values of \$3,684,353, resulting in a net gain of \$2,456.
+Outstanding forward exchange currency contracts to sell foreign currencies with contract amounts of \$8,090,720 had market values of \$8,106,610, resulting in a net loss of \$15,890.
+The net fair value and net notional amounts of foreign currency forwards as of June 30, 2020 were as follows: